snokleby/spiceshare/README.md

 The default src for the image is resized to always be less than 2.4 kB, to ensure the whole page is loaded in less than 10kB.

+The demo-site is reset to a default state every hour.
+To avoid a performance-hit by checking this state when generating the page, an ascync call is done after the page is loaded.
+This means that the site is sometimes reset after a page load, so that the content on that page might no longer be valid.
+This feature is in place to keep the site clean, and would be removed in a real production environment.

 ## Interoperability and Progressive enhancement

 A tiny bit of Javascript is inlined at the start of the HTML.
 This code generates a css-class that is used to